AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/NodeJs/readme.md

     client.insertEvents(tenantId, sampleNamespaceId, sampleStreamId, events);
 ```

 The SDS REST API provides many more types of data insertion calls beyond
 those demonstrated in this application.
-Go to the
+Go to the [SDS documentation](https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/Data_Store_and_SDS.html) for more
-`SDS documentation <https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/Data_Store_and_SDS.html>`__ for more information
-on available REST API calls.
+information on available REST API calls.

 Retrieve Values from a Stream
 -----------------------------

-There are many methods in the SDS REST API allowing for the retrieval of
+There are many methods in the SDS REST API that allow the retrieval of
 events from a stream.
-The retrieval methods take string type start and
-end values; in our case, these are the start and end ordinal indices
+Many of the retrieval methods accept indexes,
-expressed as strings.
-The index values must
+which are passed using the URL.
+The index values must be capable of
-capable of conversion to the type of the index assigned in the SdsType.
+conversion to the type of the index assigned in the SdsType.
+Below are

-This sample implements only a few of the many available retrieval methods.
+some of the available methods which have been implemented in SdsClient:

 <h5>Getting Window Values</h5>

-Allows retrieval of events over a specific index range.
+``getWindowValues`` is used for retrieving events over a specific index range.
 Here is the request:

 ```js
 restCall({